About Weskan

 Frequently Asked Questions

 To register to vote in Weskan, Kansas, residents can register online through the Kansas Secretary of State's website, by mail, or in person at the Wallace County elections office.
 Kansas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Kansas Secretary of State's voter lookup tool.
-For local municipal elections in Weskan, contact the Wallace County Clerk's office for schedules and ballot information.
+For local county and state elections (Weskan is an unincorporated community in Wallace County and does not hold municipal elections), contact the Wallace County Clerk's office for schedules and ballot information.

 Property records for Weskan, Kansas are maintained by the Wallace County Appraiser's Office and the Wallace County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Wallace County, including parcels in Weskan.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Wallace County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Kansas counties provide online property record searches through their county websites.
-For in-person requests, visit the Wallace County offices at the county courthouse.
 The Wallace County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Weskan, Kansas residents are available through both county and state offices.
 The Kansas Department of Health and Environment, Office of Vital Statistics, located in Topeka, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Kansas.
 Orders can be placed online, by mail, or in person.
 Locally, the Wallace County Clerk's office issues marriage licenses and maintains marriage records for Wallace County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.